maxtoroq/maxtoroq.github.io/DbExtensions/docs/SqlBuilder.md

 Mapping to objects with DbExtensions
 ------------------------------------
-SqlBuilder is part of the [DbExtensions][18] library, which also supports automatic mapping based on column aliases, see [Automatic Mapping][19].
+SqlBuilder is part of the [DbExtensions][18] library, which also supports mapping based on column aliases, see [Automatic Mapping][19].

 Conclusions
 -----------